 27 Apr Lemonade for Banker’s Pay Cap

-The new pay cap proposal will apply only to senior management in areas taking risk and includes
+The new pay cap proposal will apply to senior management and revenue producers.
+The proposal includes:

 SUMMARY & CONCLUSION

-Consider the kind of talent the banking sector will be able to attract.
-If we can balance that with enforcement by investigation and disciplinary bodies the industry shouldn’t be mandated by the government as to how performance should be apportioned.
-In a related post, I speak to enforcement concerns on a larger level.
+I never agree with a regulated capping of total compensation.
+I have concerns about the kind of talent the banking sector will be able to attract.
+But I have some concerns about enforcement: investigation and disciplinary bodies that actually enforce non-compliance.
+In a related post, I speak to these concerns on a larger level.

-Self-regulation is my preference.
-If banks can’t provide ways of punishing irresponsible behavior, after the public comment period, banks’ total compensation packages and the way they’re handled will be in the regulators’ hands.
+Self-regulation is my preference if it’s possible.
+Banks didn’t disincentivize irresponsible behavior, so the regulators stepped in.
+The result, if the no comment period expires without changes, banks’ total compensation packages and the way they’re handled will be in the regulators’ hands.